hpdobrica/digital-garden-public/Mycelium.md

 date : 26-02-2023
 ---

-Mycelium is a root-like structure of a [[Fungi]] which is made out of small filaments called hyphae.
+Mycelium is a root-like structure of a [[Public/Fungi]] which is made out of small filaments called hyphae.
 It grows through soil or some other substrates.
-It allows the fungus to grow, absorb nutrients, and produce [[Mushroom]]s.
+It allows the fungus to grow, absorb nutrients, and produce [[Public/Mushroom]]s.

 Mycelium network can be too small to see with a naked eye, or can be so big that its weight is measured in hundreds of metric tons.